csf-ngs/hinkskalle/deployment.md

 ---
-Title: 'Deployment with docker-compose'
+Title: 'Setup'
 weight: 1
 ---

-How to run hinkskalle as a container without local installation (recommende)
+How to run hinkskalle as a container (recommended) or local installation

 <!--more-->

-## docker-compose
+## Deployment with docker-compose

 Get a docker-compose file.
 Why not this one: [docker-compose.yml](https://github.com/csf-ngs/hinkskalle/blob/master/share/deploy/docker-compose.yml)?